ECCO-GROUP/ECCO-Dataset-Production/processing/README.md

   - **ecco_code/**
     - ECCO python functions needed for processing.
 These files (except for __init__.py and .gitignore) have been copied from the ecco_code_dir with ecco_code_name values given in product_generation_config.yaml.
   - **lambda_code/**
     - *Dockerfile*, *app.py*, *entry.sh*, *requirements.txt* files needed to build and initialize the AWS lambda functions.
+Organized by ECCO version.
   - **utils**
     - Contains multiple code files containing utility functions used for pre-processing, processing, and post-processing.
     - **aws_login/**
       - Directory containing scripts needed for logging into AWS and getting the necessary AWS credentials.
-See https://github.jpl.nasa.gov/cloud/Access-Key-Generation for a description of the files used
+See https://github.jpl.nasa.gov/cloud/Access-Key-Generation for a description of the files used.
     - **ecco_cloud_utils/**
       - A collection of files and functions from ECCO-ACCESS.
 These are only used in the creation of the mapping factors via master_script.py.
 These files (except for the __init__.py and .gitignore files) are copied from the local ECCO-ACCESS repository pointed to by the ecco_access_dir value in product_generation_config.yaml.
     - **credentials_utils.py**